fastoch/Container-Fundamentals/README.md

 Linux namespaces are a crucial feature for process isolation and resource management.
 They allow the creation of **separate environments within a single Linux system**, each with its own view of system resources.

-There are 7 types of namespaces in Linux, each isolating different aspects of the system:
+As of 2023, there are 8 namespaces use by Linux, each isolating different aspects of the system:
 - **UTS** namespace: Isolates hostname and domain name
 - **IPC** namespace: Isolates interprocess communication resources
 - **PID** namespace: Isolates process IDs